movementlabsxyz/orfile/README.md

 Get some help with selections:
 ```
 select-tool --help
 A wrapper struct that adds selection flags to the original struct

 Usage: select-tool [OPTIONS] [-- <EXTRA_ARGS>...]

 Arguments:
   [EXTRA_ARGS]...
-Extra arguments to be passed to subcommands
+Extra arguments to be passed to selections

 Options:
       --add           Enable the add selection